Top Programming Languages for Android App Development

-Now Kotlin is the official language for Android App Development declared by Google since 2019.
+Now Kotlin is the official language for Android App Development declared by Google in 2019.
 Kotlin is a cross-platform programming language that may be used as an alternative to Java for Android App Development.
-It has also been introduced as a secondary “official” Java language in 2017.
+It has also introduced as a secondary “official” Java language in 2017.
 Kotlin can interoperate with Java and it runs on the Java Virtual Machine.

 The only sizable difference is that Kotlin removes the superfluous features of Java such as null pointer exceptions.
 It also removes the necessity of ending every line with a semicolon.
 In short, Kotlin is much simpler for beginners to try as compared to Java and it can also be used as an “entry point” for Android App Development.